orangeYao/DEEP/README.md

 ### Paring .fsdb and .power files in parser/
 - **1\_parser.py**
     This FSDB parser requires api from Synopsys Verdi.
-    Optionally you can write your own parser from scratch on a VCD file.
+    Optionally we can write our own parser from scratch on a VCD file.
     Input: signals or power in .fsdb
     Output: a pickle file, including a list of Signal objects